Lindsey Graham Responds To Trump Attack By Praising John McCain

 “As to @SenJohnMcCain and his devotion to his country: He stepped forward to risk his life for his country, served honorably under difficult circumstances, and was one of the most consequential senators in the history of the body.”

-In praising McCain, Graham referred to his five and a half years as a prisoner of the Vietnamese, and how much he was appreciated.
+In praising McCain, Graham referred to his five-and-a-half years as a prisoner of the Vietnamese and how much he was appreciated.
 He continued in part two of his tweet to say, hinting at, but not directly addressing the earlier post made by Trump, that “Nothing about his service will ever be changed or diminished.”

 Graham’s thoughts state emphatically that McCain’s heroism and hard work will not be forgotten despite the angry words and negative comments.
 Lindsey Graham’s praise is in direct contrast with Trump’s comments that McCain was “failed” and “last in his class” at the Naval Academy.